DatavenueLiveObjects/LiveObjectsMqttDeviceSample/README.md

 Sample application for Orange Datavenue Live Objects <a>https://liveobjects.orange-business.com</a>

-It is a simple sample that exchange MQTT payloads with Live Objects as an MQTT device ('json+device' user name).
+It is a device sample: it exchanges MQTT payloads with Live Objects as an MQTT device ('json+device' user name).
-It generates standard Live Objects messages as follows :<br>
+It can generate standard Live Objects messages as follows :<br>
 ```
 	{
 		"streamId":"device1stream",